 April is brimming with culture in NYC.
-The New York Botanical Garden hosts its popular annual Orchid Show, the New York International Auto Show returns to the Javits Center, jewelry fans flock to the Museum of Arts and Design for its annual LOOT shopping event, and much more!
+A new exhibit on Studio 54 comes to Brooklyn Museum, The New York Botanical Garden hosts its popular annual Orchid Show, the New York International Auto Show returns to the Javits Center, jewelry fans flock to the Museum of Arts and Design for its annual LOOT shopping event, and much more!

 Things to Do in New York in April: Exhibits